At the Immigrant's Table

 INGREDIENTS YOU NEED to make Stuffed Plantains with Guava and Cheese

-• Very ripe plantains - think of baking plantains like making banana bread - you want the ripest, darkest plantains you can find.
+• Very ripe plantains - think of baking plantains like making chocolate peanut banana bread - you want the ripest, darkest plantains you can find.
 In fact, they should be practically overripe - go past the black spots and into black plantain territory!
 These plantains are sweet and starchy, and will cook faster into a more pleasing, softer texture.

 • Guava paste - a specialty Colombian ingredient, guava paste - also called guayabate or goiabada - is a concentrated mix of fresh guava and sugar, cooked them and thickened into a gelee with pectin.